Automattic/jetpack/readme.txt

 **Bug fixes**

 * Infinite Scroll: fix vertical spacing for new posts loaded with Infinite Scroll.
+* Internationalization: fix minor problem affecting translations in the block editor.
 * Top Posts: allow fetching posts from a long timeframe when using the `jetpack_top_posts_days` filter.
 * Theme Tools: support alternative Pinterest domain extensions in the Social Menus tool.
 * Widgets: support alternative Pinterest domain extensions in the Social Icons Widget.